-Recently I started making a small library for loading and converting PE files (libpeconv – EARLY BETA available on my GitHub).
+Recently I started making a small library for loading and manipulating PE files (libpeconv – it’s open source, available on my GitHub).
 In my previous post, I demonstrated how the Challenge 3 from FlareOn4 could be solved with it’s help: I used libPeConv to import the function from the original crackme, so that it can be used as local – without the need of re-implementing it or emulating.

 This time, we will have a closer look at challenge 6 from FlareOn4.
 This challenge is a bit more difficult, so it is a good opportunity to show some other capabilities of libPeConv – not only importing functions, but also hooking the imported code in various ways.